Efficient upsampling for tensor-network and quantum-state encoded functions: Applications

 \subsubsection{3D Noise: Turbulence}

-As the main application of synthetic coherent noise, we developed a TN framework for creating three-dimensional synthetic turbulence snapshots for our two main architectures, \textit{QTT interleaved} and \textit{QTT Tucker} encodings.
-Although Perlin's noise is widely used in the literature (see App. \ref{App: perlin} and Fig.~\ref{fig:ptt}), we developed a \textit{multiscale additive cascade} procedure (see App. \ref{App:turbulence}) that gives a clean Kolmogorov spectrum throughout the frequency domain, something that is hard to get with pure Perlin noise.
+As a representative application of synthetic noise, we develop a tensor-network framework for generating three-dimensional turbulence snapshots in our two main architectures, \textit{QTT-interleaved} and \textit{QTT-Tucker}.
+Although Perlin noise is widely used in procedural modeling \cite{Lagae2010} (see Appendix~\ref{App: perlin} and Fig.~\ref{fig:ptt}), we instead employ a multiscale additive cascade construction (see Appendix~\ref{App:turbulence}).
+This construction yields a clean Kolmogorov spectrum across the frequency range, something that is difficult to obtain with pure Perlin noise.

-We generate a divergence-free velocity field, $\boldsymbol{v}$, as a TN by introducing a vector stream function $\boldsymbol{A}$ such that $\boldsymbol v=\nabla\times\boldsymbol A$.
+We generate a divergence-free velocity field, $\boldsymbol{v}$, encoded as a tensor-network by introducing a vector stream function $\boldsymbol{A}$ such that $\boldsymbol v=\nabla\times\boldsymbol A$.
 We model $\boldsymbol{A}$'s derivatives via a multiscale cascade (see Eq.~(\ref{eq:turb_ansatz_appendix})).
-Fixing the lattice size, i.e for a given number of scales $M$, we generate a random QTT-I/QTT-T representing the components of $\boldsymbol{A}$ at each sub-scale $m \in \{1,\ldots,M\}$ and compute their derivatives interpolating them up to the final scale using a cubic B-spline symmetric kernel together with TTI.
+Fixing the lattice size, i.e for a given number of scales $M$, we generate a random QTT-I/QTT-T representing the components of $\boldsymbol{A}$ at each sub-scale $m \in \{1,\ldots,M\}$ and compute their derivatives upsampling them up to the final scale using a cubic B-spline kernel, see see Supplemental Material Sec.~II, together with TTI.
 The interpolated field's derivatives are rescaled accordingly so that the spectrum follows Kolmogorov's law (see Algorithm~\ref{alg:qtt_Vcascade}).

-We collect the statistics over 20 synthetic snapshots and present the results in Fig.~\ref{fig:synthetic_turbulence}\textbf{a} shows that the snapshots follow the correct Kolmogorov spectrum across the frequency domain (we use two different box sizes to separate the curves).
+We collect the statistics over 20 synthetic snapshots of size $2^{10}\times2^{10}\times2^{10}$.
+Fig.~\ref{fig:synthetic_turbulence}\textbf{a} shows that the snapshots follow the correct Kolmogorov spectrum across the frequency domain (we used two different box sizes to separate QTT-I and QTT-T).
 Fig.~\ref{fig:synthetic_turbulence}\textbf{b} shows that the synthetic fields exhibit intermittency-like behavior, since the flatness deviates from a gaussian profile (kuortosis equal to 3) at small distances.
-Moreover, Fig.~\ref{fig:synthetic_turbulence}\textbf{c} shows a linear growth of the maximum rank with respect the scale.
-Also, we observe that QTT-T scales more favorably, maintaining a low bond dimension and thus giving a higher compression.
+Moreover, Fig.~\ref{fig:synthetic_turbulence}\textbf{c} shows a linear growth of the maximum rank with respect to the number of cores.
+Also, we observe that QTT-T scales more favorably, maintaining a low bond dimension and thus resulting in a higher compression.